Eating Disorders

 An FDA approved medication in adolescents and adults for BN is the SSRI Fluoxetine (Prozac).

-Pharmacotherapy may improve benefits in binge-eating disorder.
+Pharmacotherapy may have more benefits in binge-eating disorder.
 Evidence supports the use of imipramine, topiramate, or selective serotonin reuptake inhibitors, particularly sertraline or citalopram, to reduce binge eating.
 For patients older than 18 years, lisdexamfetamine (30 mg daily, orally) was recently approved by the US Food and Drug Administration for treatment of binge-eating disorder.

 When to Consider Medical Admission